Local Major Employers

 The business and industry training division provides customized training for the area's companies and is a partner with the Arkansas Department of Economic Development in assisting businesses with their economic development needs.

-The Magnolia Economic Development Corporation places a strong emphasis on working with our existing employers in the Magnolia area.
-In fact, nearly 15% of the MEDC’s budget is dedicated to business retention and expansion (BRE) expenditures.
+Magnolia Economic Development places a strong emphasis on working with our existing employers in the Magnolia area.
+In fact, nearly 15% of MED’s budget is dedicated to business retention and expansion (BRE) expenditures.

 We offerer local and state training incentives that enhanced the skills employees of existing companies in classes chosen solely by local HR managers.

-MEDC is committed to training our workforce.
+MED is committed to training our workforce.
 We have the ability to customize training for your company.
-After the ribbons have been cut, and the initial public excitement fades, the Magnolia Economic Development Corporation will continue to make sure our resources are availiable so that your company can be as productive and profitable as possible.
-After the ribbons have been cut, and the initial public excitement fades, the Magnolia Economic Development Corporation will continue with our support and offer every available resource to our companies so they can be productive and profitable.
+After the ribbons have been cut and the initial public excitement fades, Magnolia Economic Development will continue to make sure our resources are availiable to you so that your company can be as productive and profitable as possible.